 There are affiliate links in this article which means I could earn from qualifying purchases.

-Tips to Make a dollar tree gnome
+Tips to Make a dollar store gnome with a mop beard

 - I decided to make this Swedish gnome from the dollar store as inexpensive as possible.
 I bought the mop, socks, beans, twine, AND the blush to color the nose at the dollar store.
 The socks were only $0.50, so I was able to make a $5 gnome for a Christmas decoration!